state-hiu/virtual-mapgive-course/osm_export_tutorial/osm_export_tutorial.md

 A .osm file is a type of XML file that contains OSM data.
 You can open a .osm file automatically using QGIS, but not ArcGIS.

+Note that it is possible to convert a .osm file to other popular geospatial formats, such as shapefiles or geojson.
+There are many tools to do this.
+One way to do this is using the [ogr2ogr](gdal.org/programs/ogr2ogr.html#ogr2ogr) command line tool, which is part of the GDAL translator library.

 ![osm download](assets/osm_website_export_annotated.png)

 ## 2. Geofabrik [download](http://download.geofabrik.de/)